Metis-SPECS: Decoupling Multimodal Learning via Self-distilled Preference-based Cold Start: Related Work

-\textbf{RL for Multimodal Reasoning.} The application of RL has proven to be a highly effective method for enhancing the reasoning capabilities of large language models, with notable successes such as DeepSeek-R1 \citep{guo2025deepseek} which leverages RLVR \citep{lambert2024tulu, guo2025deepseek}.
-Inspired by these advancements in the text-only domain, a substantial and rapidly growing body of research has begun to adapt these RL techniques for VLMs.
-This has catalyzed a wave of "MLLM-r1" studies \citep{meng2025mmeureka, shen2025vlm, peng2025lmm, zhou2025r1, zhang2025r1, wang2025sota, wang2025vl, zheng2025deepeyes, ma2025one}, all aiming to harness similar principles to unlock more advanced multimodal reasoning abilities.
+The application of RL has emerged as a highly effective method for enhancing the reasoning capabilities of large language models, with notable successes in the text-only domain such as DeepSeek-R1 \citep{guo2025deepseek}, which leverages RLVR \citep{lambert2024tulu, guo2025deepseek}.
+Inspired by these advancements, a substantial and rapidly growing body of research has begun adapting RL techniques for VLMs.
+This has catalyzed a wave of ``MLLM-r1" studies, all aiming to harness similar principles to unlock more advanced multimodal reasoning abilities.
+For instance, \textbf{MM-Eureka} \citep{meng2025mmeureka} explores the enhancement of multimodal reasoning abilities through rule-based RL by constructing high-quality multimodal reasoning datasets. \textbf{VL-Rethinker} \citep{wang2025vl} stimulates the slow thinking and self-reflection abilities of VLMs through RL. \textbf{Orsta} \citep{ma2025one} establishes a unified RL system that supports VLMs in jointly learning visual reasoning and perception tasks. \textbf{VLM-R1} \citep{shen2025vlm} extends R1-style RL to VLMs for visual understanding tasks to improve their visual reasoning abilities. \textbf{LMM-R1} \citep{peng2025lmm} enhances the model's basic reasoning ability and multimodal generalization ability through a two-stage training strategy of basic reasoning enhancement and multimodal generalization training. \textbf{R1-VL} \citep{zhang2025r1} realizes the self-improvement of MLLMs' reasoning ability by solving the sparse reward problem through Step-wise GRPO. \textbf{DeepEyes} \citep{zheng2025deepeyes} motivates the model's ``Thinking with Images" ability through RL. \textbf{VisualThinker-R1-Zero} \citep{zhou2025r1} performs RL directly without any supervised fine-tuning of the model to reproduce the ``aha moment".

-\textbf{Cold-Start Strategies and Data Generation.} A crucial precursor to effective reinforcement learning is the "cold-start" phase, which initializes the model policy.
-The predominant strategy for this phase is SFT on high-quality instruction-response pairs \citep{wei2025advancing, yang2025r1, huang2025vision, deng2025openvlthinker}.
-In parallel, the prohibitive cost of human annotation has driven the field towards synthetic data generation, often using powerful teacher models to distill data for smaller student models \citep{zhang2025oasis, yao2024mulberry, xu2024llava, huang2025vision}.
+A crucial precursor to effective RL is the ``cold-start" phase, which initializes the model's policy before the RL stage begins.
+The conventional strategy for this phase is SFT, a foundational step adopted by many leading models to establish a strong baseline performance \citep{wei2025advancing, yang2025r1, huang2025vision, deng2025openvlthinker}.
+In parallel with refining cold-start methods, the prohibitive cost of human annotation has driven the field towards synthetic data generation.
+This approach often involves using powerful teacher models to distill vast amounts of data for training smaller student models \citep{zhang2025oasis, xu2024llava, huang2025vision}. \textbf{Vision-R1} \citep{huang2025vision} cold-starts the model before applying RL by synthesizing 100K high-quality long CoT instructions. \textbf{LLaVA-CoT} \citep{xu2024llava} integrates multiple mainstream visual question answering datasets and uses advanced large models to synthesize 99K valid image-question-answer pairs. \textbf{R1-Onevision} \citep{yang2025r1} adopts a two-stage training strategy of SFT + RL by synthesizing a 155K instruction set.